 This peak is not in the book.
-Livingston Douglas added the East Ridge Route with updated access information below Margo’s entry.
+Margo Mandella contributed the original post.
+Livingston Douglas added the east ridge route with updated access information below Margo’s entry.
 Updated December 2018

 Peak 6650 is a western foothill of the Lemhi Range.
 The peak is located south of Goldburg, Idaho, entirely on public land managed by the Bureau of Land Management.
 According to maps, you can access Peak 6650 from a 4WD road that starts on its North Side and crosses the foothill, passes next to the summit, and continues to a very steep descent to its southernmost point.
 USGS Spring Hill